 Young drivers tend to pick up bad driving habits from their parents and/or older siblings.
 For parents, it is important to lead by example and never drive distracted, especially with a young driver in the car.
 Parents should have a talk with their teen about the consequences of distracted driving and the responsibilities that come with driving.

 With so many new technological advances and apps to play with, distracted driving is becoming an increasing problem for young drivers.
 The more opportunities young drivers have to become distracted behind the wheel may increase their risk of being involved in a serious or fatal car accident.
 In 2017, 2,526 teens age 15 to 19 were involved in fatal car accidents according to the National Highway Traffic Safety Administration.
 Of those 2,526 teen fatalities, approximately 229, or 9%, were distracted drivers.

 At William Mattar law offices, we are passionate about keeping our community safe.
-Every day, our legal team deals with the sad reality of the aftermath of a car crash and how an accident does not just impact the people in the vehicles, but also entire families.
-For this reason, attorney William Mattar has created a safety campaign that educates high school students across New York State on the dangers of distracted driving and establishing good driving habits.
+Every day our legal team deals with the sad reality of the aftermath of a car crash and how an accident does not just impact the people in the vehicles, but also entire families.
+For this reason, attorney William Mattar has created a safety campaign that educates high school students across New York State on the dangers of distracted driving and the importance of establishing good driving habits.